echubarov/pre_commit_todo_checker/README.md

-# pre_commit_todo_checker
-A script that checks for target words before committing in aGit repository.
+A script that checks for target words before committing in a Git repository.